Convolutional Deep Kernel Machines

 \section{Experiments}

 \textbf{Model variants} To fully evaluate our algorithm, it was necessary to introduce and test a variety of model variants and new techniques.
-In particular, we consider 7 hyperparameters/architectural choices: the regularisation strength constant $\nu$ in the objective function (Eq. \ref{eq:post_dkm_obj}), the normalisation and rescaling schemes (Appendix \ref{app:batchnorm}), the top layer, i.e.\ linear (Appendix~\ref{app:linearoutput}) vs.\ global average pooling (Appendix~\ref{app:gap}), the likelihood (Appendix \ref{sec:app:likelihood}), and the initial learning rate used in the scheduler.
-We vary each hyperparameter in turn, starting from a reasonable ``default'' model, which uses $\nu = 0.001$ (we use the same $\nu_\ell$ for all layers), "Local / Local" normalisation and "Batch / Batch" scaling (we can apply different variants to the inducing and test-train blocks of the Gram matrices, see Appendix \ref{app:batchnorm}), global average pooling, a categorical likelihood, an initial learning rate of 0.001.
+In particular, we consider 5 hyperparameters/architectural choices: the regularisation strength constant $\nu$ in the objective function (Eq. \ref{eq:post_dkm_obj}), the normalisation and rescaling schemes (Appendix \ref{app:batchnorm}), the top layer, i.e.\ linear (Appendix~\ref{app:linearoutput}) vs.\ global average pooling (Appendix~\ref{app:gap}), and the likelihood (Appendix \ref{sec:app:likelihood}).
+We vary each hyperparameter in turn, starting from a reasonable ``default'' model, which uses $\nu = 1$ (we use the same $\nu_\ell$ for all layers), ``Batch / Batch" normalisation and ``Batch / Batch" scaling (we can apply different variants to the inducing and test-train blocks of the Gram matrices, see Appendix \ref{app:batchnorm}), global average pooling, and a categorical likelihood.